 - Ability to make edits in real-time and easy A/B testing

 - Reach potential customers that haven’t heard of you

-We consider the best approach is using a combination of both.
+We consider the best approach to use a combination of both.
 Nurture and grow your email list and spend the time it takes to deliver great emails.
 At the exact same time, run a Facebook ad campaign that grows your email list (a lead gen ad or a link ad).

-- Reliability of landing in the inbox and being opened
+- Reliability of landing in the inbox and the email being opened

 - One-way communication